flatredball/FlatRedBallDocs/tutorials/platformer-plugin/checkpoint-and-level-end.md

 }
 ```

-The code above sets the LastCheckpointName to the name of the collided checkpoint, but this will ony apply when the screen changes or is restarted.
-The code above resets the LastCheckpointName whenever colliding with a door, so this checkpoint will only apply whenever the screen is restarted.
-Typically this would happen when the player dies.
+The OnPlayerVsEndOfLevelCollided resets the LastCheckpointName whenever colliding with a door, so this checkpoint will apply whenever the screen changes.
+The OnPlayerListVsCheckpointListCollided sets the LastCheckpointName to the name of the collided checkpoint, but this will only apply when the screen is restarted.
+Typically, this would happen when the player dies.

 Player death can be handled in a variety of ways, such as by collision with a TileShapeCollection, or even with a hotkey to test death.
 Regardless, the way to restart the screen is by calling this.RestartScreen().

-For example if you have a TileShapeCollection named PitCollision, a collision relationship can be created between the PlayerList and PitCollision to restart the screen.
+For example, if you have a TileShapeCollection named PitCollision, a collision relationship can be created between the PlayerList and PitCollision to restart the screen.
 This relationship would have an event with the following code in GameScreen.Event.cs:

 ```